Jennifer Hudson: 2021–present: Respect, EGOT, talk show, The Gift of Love

 On July 20, 2021, Hudson was interviewed by Oprah Winfrey about her role as Aretha Franklin in the film, Respect.
 The Aretha Franklin bio-pic, Respect, was directed by Liesl Tommy and was released in August 2021.
 Hudson's performance earned her the Chairman's Award at the Palm Springs International Film Festival as well as a nomination for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
 The film was accompanied by a soundtrack sung entirely by Hudson featuring covers of several of Franklin's songs with one original song for Hudson, "Here I Am (Singing My Way Home)", being released as the soundtracks lead single in June 2021.
 The song earned Hudson nominations for the Golden Globe Award for Best Original Song and the Grammy Award for Best Song Written for Visual Media.
 The film's soundtrack received a nomination for the Grammy Award for Best Compilation Soundtrack for Visual Media.

 On August 19, 2021, Hudson performed a show at the Apollo Theater called Jennifer Hudson - Live at the Apollo: A Night of Soul.

 On August 21, Hudson performed "Nessun Dorma" at We Love NYC: The Homecoming Concert backed by New York Philharmonic in Central Park.

 In September 2021, Hudson won a Daytime Emmy Award for Outstanding Interactive Media for a Daytime Program for being an executive producer for Baba Yaga, a 27-minute interactive fairytale story made for Oculus Quest.

 In February 2022, Jennifer Hudson was one of the night's major winners at the 2022 NAACP Image Awards.
 She won the Entertainer of the Year and Outstanding Actress in a Motion Picture for her portrayal of Aretha Franklin in the film Respect.
 In May 2022, Hudson received a nomination for the Tony Award for Best Musical for serving as a producer for the Broadway musical, A Strange Loop.
 On June 12, 2022, Hudson became one of seventeen people to have won an Oscar, an Emmy, a Grammy, and a Tony ("an EGOT") at the 75th Tony Awards.
 She appeared in the 2022 film Tell It Like a Woman and starred in the 2024 science fiction thriller Breathe.

 Hudson's syndicated talk show, The Jennifer Hudson Show, launched on September 12, 2022.
 On October 18, 2024, Hudson released her fourth studio album, The Gift of Love and toured the United States with The Gift of Love: An Intimate Live Experience.
+Hudson will serve as a producer for the 2026 Broadway revival of Dreamgirls.